tommasobruggi/Project-Aristaeus/README.md

 As bees are great indicators of how healthy, or otherwise, our environment is, Project Aristaeus also tackles other sustainable development goals proposed by the United Nations.
 Specifically, it offers insights into SDG 15: THE LIFE ON EARTH and SDG 13: CLIMATE ACTION.

 We have come up with an automated information portal, in which climatic data, specifically the daytime temperature, is correlated with land use, ground ozone and nitrogen dioxide concentrations, and both normalized difference and enhanced vegetation indexes.
 This portal is accessible publicly but is targeted towards local government agencies and environmental associations.
+For now, this addresses the UK only but we plan on scaling the initiative worldwide.

 ## Data Retrieval & Analysis